 - 1. Question: On the webpage it states that aircraft CANNOT be of rotary wing design.
-Rotary wing being somewhat defined in another section as 'vertical flight capability'.
+Rotary wing being somewhat defined in another section as 'vertiflight capability'.
 However, thrust vectoring IS allowed, as are ducted-fan units.
 Is vertical Take-off via ducted-fan units legal, or does that fall under the rotary aircraft definition? - Answer: A ducted fan configuration capable of thrust vectoring for short take-off but not true vertical flight would be legal. - 2.
-Question: We have talked with an outside vendor and they posses a manufacturing technique and material that we are not capable of producing here at the school.
+Questions: Can there be thrust vectoring via rotating the engine, nozzles, blown surfaces etc.? - Answer: Yes.
+Any of the above options is allowed, and may be varied during flight.
+However, "rotary wing" vehicles are not allowed, so you may ne to consult the judges with your specific design doesn't cross over the line into vertical flight capability. - 3.
+Question: We have talked with an outside vendor and they posses a manufacturing technique that we are not capable of producing here at the school.
 The design of the part would be done by us, with manufacturing done by them..
-Is this permitted by the rules?
-Answer: No. The rules (sponsor section) say "All design, analysis and fabrication of the contest entry is the sole responsibility of the student team members."
-Commercial components may be used if part of the manufacturers public product line. - 3.
-Question: Since the hatch holds no load can it be magnetically constrained?
-Answer: The mechanical fastener requirement does not apply to elements of the aircraft outside the payload retention system. - 4.
+Is this permitted by the rules? - Answer: No. The rules (sponsor section) say "All design, analysis and fabrication of the contest entry is the sole responsibility of the student team members."
+Commercial components may be used if part of the manufacturers public product line. - 4.
+Question: Our team has completed our design calculations and we have found a manufacturer that carries wing components that will meet our design criteria.
+Can we purchase components (i.e. foam cores and skins) to construct the wing for our UAV, or are we required to build it from scratch?
+If o school does not have machining capabilities can we have a vendor laser cut our ribs and formers or machine our original design molds? - Answer: You may use unassembled components such as wing cores providing they are integrated in a way that results in the final configuration beir an original design.
+You may also have components of your design machined to your design specifications by an outside contractor if the team and/or university does not have the required machining facilities.
+You may have molds machined for composite parts, but the team must make the actual pathemselves. - 5.
 Question: Are gyros legal for stability purposes?